Marketing theory’s great.

 Retail Marketing course to final year undergraduates at Heriot-Watt University, Edinburgh.

-Includem (voted one of “Britain’s 50 New Radicals” by Nesta and The Observer), a not-for-profit working with some of society’s most vulnerable, challenging and high risk young people.
-Chair of Communications committee.
-Previously chair of HR committee and member of Finance committee.
-(2012-present)
+Board member, Includem (voted one of “Britain’s 50 New Radicals” by Nesta and The Observer), a not-for-profit working with some of society’s most vulnerable, challenging and high risk young people.
+Chair of Development and Marketing committee.
+Previously chair of HR committee and member of Finance committee (2012-present).

-Donaldson’s, Scotland’s national school for children who are deaf, hearing impaired or have communication difficulties.
-(2012-2014)
+Governor, Donaldson’s Trust, which was Scotland’s national school for children who are deaf, hearing impaired or have communication difficulties (2012-2014).

 Aftercare advisor, Prince’s Trust Youth Business Scotland (2007-2012).